Buyer Frequently Asked Questions (FAQs)

-Until the seller's Reserve Price is met, the One Day REO team may enter a bid on behalf of the seller.
+Until the seller's Reserve Price is met, the One Day Auctions team may enter a bid on behalf of the seller.
 Counter bidding gives buyers and sellers more flexibility to find a mutually agreeable price, since the property will not sell if the reserve price is not met.
 Counter bids do not occur after the seller’s Reserve Price is reached.

 Why isn't the Reserve Price published?